jvh/univestment/README.md

 ### Database

 We are using PostgreSQL for the database.
 Postgres runs on a server in which you can interact with.
+Use [this tutorial](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb) to configure.

 Postgres can be interacted with using the following command `pg_ctl -D /usr/local/var/postgres`.
 Ensure that you append one of the following to perform the function that you require: